GS1 GDSN and the USDA Foods Database: Frequently Asked Questions (FAQs) for States/School Districts

 USDA Approved Nutrient Analysis Software programs will not be required to make the information included in the USDA Foods Database available in a state or school district’s system.
 The USDA Foods Database can be downloaded, and the information can be manually entered into the state or school district’s nutrient analysis software of choice.

 USDA Foods Product Information Sheets

-- 20. Is there any information on the USDA Product Information Sheets that is not included in the USDA Foods Database?
+- 27. How are the USDA Product Information Sheets different from the USDA Foods Database?